-The following Private Client guidance note Produced in partnership with Alex Ruck Keene and Michelle Pratley of 39 Essex Chambers provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Alex Ruck Keene and Michelle Pratley of 39 Essex Chambers provides comprehensive and up to date legal information covering:

 A fact-finding hearing will be required in some welfare cases in the Court of Protection to resolve contested factual issues in the proceedings.